loicrouchon/symly/README.md

 # Linky

-Linky is a tool helping to replicate and maintain the file structure of a `target directory` into a directory `source directory` by creating symbolic links.
+Linky is a tool helping to replicate and maintain the file structure of a `repository` into a directory `source directory` by creating symbolic links.

-For example, consider the following directory `~/my/target`:
+For example, consider the following directory `~/my/repository`:

 ```
-~/my/target
+~/my/repository
  |-- .bashrc
  |-- .gitconfig
  >-- .config